trichoplax/halfabet-validator/readme.md

 ## :wrench: Development

 ### View
-To access the webpage locally for development, you will need an http server because the `.wasm` file will be blocked from loading if the HTML file is opened directly.
+To access the webpage locally for development, you will need an HTTP server because the `.wasm` file will be blocked from loading if the HTML file is opened directly.
 For example, if you have Python installed, you can enter the following from the `web` directory:

 ```text
 python -m http.server